Before booking a stay at a kennel, consider other options: taking your

 for a medium-size dog, but a large dog may need a longer run.
 Stalls should

 be large enough for a dog to move around comfortably.
 Cats, which exercise

 isometrically (by stretching), dont need runs.
-A two-by-three-by-three-foot
+A 2x3x3-foot cage is sufficient,

 Does each dog have a dry, comfortable bedding area?
 With a resting board